DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders: Introduction

-Autoencoders are another technique, based on deep learning, to produce a lower-dimensional latent representation \cite{manning2018pca}.
+Autoencoders are another technique, based on deep learning, to produce a lower-dimensional latent representation for a dataset or distribution \citep{manning2018pca}.
 However, they lack the statistical independence of the latent space components and the ordering of these components.
-The latter can be overcome by adding a MaskLayer \cite{royen2021masklayer}.
-Decorrelation of the components can be achieved by adding a covariance regularization term on the latent space layer \cite{ladjal2019pca}.
+The latter can be overcome by adding a MaskLayer \citep{royen2021masklayer}.
+The correlation between the components is minimized by adding a covariance regularization term on the latent space layer \citep{ladjal2019pca}.

 When using autoencoders, the Euclidian distance between two samples in the original space is not necessarily correlated with the distance in latent space.
 Our architecture uses a Siamese twin AE (see Figure \ref{fig:siamtwin}) to preserve distance (ordering) in latent space.
 The two encoder branches share the weights and produce two different latent space representations.
-These are used for the distance loss term, similar to the invariance term used in \cite{bardes2021vicreg}, which ensures that the distance between samples in the dataset is reflected (preserved or correlated) in the distance between latent representations of those samples.
+These are used for the distance loss term, similar to the invariance term used by \cite{bardes2021vicreg}, which ensures that the distance between samples in the dataset is reflected (preserved or correlated) in the distance between latent representations of those samples.
+The Siamese twin architecture is also used in AtmoDist for the task of predicting temporal distance between samples to obtain an informative latent representation of the atmospheric state \citep{Hoffmann_Lessig_2023}.

 To better understand how the latent space relates to the dynamic variables, we demonstrate our method for a hierarchy of conceptual models, namely the well-known Lorenz '63 model and the MAOOAM coupled ocean-atmosphere model, before applying it to reanalysis and state-of-the-art climate model data.
 Starting with low-dimensional, well-understood models allows us to visualize the latent space and investigate the impact of the various terms of the loss function.